 Advantage should be taken of the tidal flow to assist your journey.
 A boat capable of 5 knots in still water will make 9 knots if running with a 4 knot tide (but the opposite is also true!).

 - to Torksey

 Leave the lock about 45 minutes after flood and you will have a strong tide with you all the way, arriving at Torksey Lock before high water there

 - to Cromwell

-Leave Stockwith as soon after flood and whilst there is sufficient water to clear the lock cill.
+Leave Stockwith as soon as possible after flood and whilst there is sufficient water to clear the lock cill.
 You should then have the tide most of the way.
 Due to repair and rebuilding work, the depth at the tall cill is some 6 inches less than that indicated by the roman numerals carved on the lock walls.

 - to Keadby